15 Slam-Dunk Facts About Space Jam

 13. THE FILM’S ORIGINAL WEBSITE IS STILL UP AND RUNNING.

-14. A SEQUEL WAS STARTED, BUT QUICKLY HALTED.
+14. AN EARLIER SEQUEL WAS STARTED, BUT QUICKLY HALTED.

 Pytka returned to direct and the studio began gathering other key players, according to animator Bob Camp.
 The screenplay wasn’t fully completed, but Warner Bros. knew they wanted to pit a renowned comedy star against their all-star athlete.
 The studio hoped that Mel Brooks would voice their planned villain, Berserk-O!.
 Unfortunately, before the studio could get a commitment from Brooks, they got bad news: Jordan wasn’t actually on board.
 An unnamed producer “was saying, ‘Yeah, yeah, Jordan is on,’" said Camp.
 "But he was lying.
 The guy didn’t have Jordan hooked up with the project."
 So the studio immediately shut down Space Jam 2.